OmegaPointZero/nodechan/README.md

 + Report Button doesn't work on dynamically loaded content

 ### Back end:
-+ When a filename contains only a slash, it doesn't save the filename, and it also didn't generate a preview.
-Fix this.
 + Make sure when getting a report page, the post acutally exists
 + Make sure a request to delete a post/file has to come from the SAME IP that posted it, or an Admin
 + Getting page request in API hangs if page is empty (wouldn't be worried about it once site is live, but should be fixed)